Honest comparison

 • Accountability through a named local director

-If those things don't matter to you for this install, they're genuinely a good option.
+If those things don't matter to you for this install, a simpler online installer may be genuinely the right option.
 If they do, we are.

-BOXT wins on speed and simplicity for straightforward jobs — their online-only model is slick, and for a simple combi swap on a typical property with no complications, they're fast.
-Same caveats apply on accountability.
+Some online installers win on speed for straightforward jobs.
+For a simple combi swap on a typical property with no complications, an online-only model can be fast.
+The same caveats apply on accountability and after-care.

-British Gas loses on total cost almost uniformly, because their pricing is inflated by their scale and their service contracts are designed to bundle lifetime revenue into the initial sale.
-If you already have a British Gas relationship and value the brand familiarity, fair enough — but the numbers don't support choosing them on cost alone.
+Large national providers tend to lose on total cost, because their pricing reflects overhead and their service contracts are designed to bundle lifetime revenue into the initial sale.
+The numbers rarely support choosing them on cost alone.

 We're the right choice when: